livingbio/typed-ffmpeg/README.md

 - **Support for More Filters:** typed-ffmpeg currently supports a subset of FFmpeg filters.
 We are working to support more filters in the future.

+## Help

+See [documentation](https://livingbio.github.io/typed-ffmpeg/) for more details.

 ## Installation

-> [!Note]
+!!! tip "Note"
     FFmpeg installation is required on your system.

 With `pip`: